 Due date for 2018 - 2019 program to be announced shortly.

-While the on-site research component of the IRES requires at least 6 weeks of researched performed in Chile, students must also be willing and able to participate in orientation sessions, research meetings, meet with mentors as requested, take Spanish short-course(s), if needed, and to submit required documentation, assignments, and pre- and post- assessments in a timely manner.
-Airfare, room and board, short language course(s), health insurance, basics expenses to present the results at a professional meeting or conference, and a stipend will be provided for selected students.
+While the on-site research component of the IRES requires at least 6 weeks of research performed in Chile, students must also be willing and able to participate in orientation sessions, research meetings, meet with mentors as requested, take Spanish short-course(s), if needed, and to submit required documentation, assignments, and pre- and post- assessments in a timely manner.
+Airfare, room and board, short language course(s), health insurance, basics expenses to present the results at a professional meeting or conference, and a stipend will be provided to the students selected.

 Students will be partnered with a U.S. and a Chile based mentor, and based on their thematic research interests.
 See the table below for the list of mentors and thematic areas.